SyedGhufranHassan/SyedGhufranHassan/README.md

 Some body text of this section.

 <a name="my-custom-anchor-point"></a>
+Some text I want to provid
+e a direct link to, but which doesn't have its own heading.

+Some text I want to provid\
+e a direct link to, but which doesn't have its own heading.

-Some text I want to provide a direct link to, but which doesn't have its own heading.
+Some text I want to provid<br/>
+e a direct link to, but which doesn't have its own heading.

 (… more content…)